Amsoil vs Petroleum Oil

 Therefore…the entire inside of the engine “floats” on a film of Amsoil.
 This is the reason for the average increase in gas mileage of 4-6% and 6% boost in horsepower that users are experiencing.

 AMSOIL is by nature…a high detergent lubricant.
 It has been specifically formulated for high detergency without using detergent additives that quickly break down and wear out.
-This is possible becasue of the chemical makeup of AMSOIL.
+This is possible because of the chemical makeup of AMSOIL.

 As a result…AMSOIL has the ability to remove tar…sludge…varnish and other deposits from the inside of the crankcase…leaving wear surfaces mirror clean.